 If your app is available in multiple languages, then you can also make your app listing available in those languages to help your app reach a wider audience.
 You can add and delete translated app listings for any of the supported languages on the Shopify App Store.

 Certain listing details can be managed only on your primary listing.
 If you have created translated listings for your app, then you can choose which one to set as your primary listing.

 - Click the name of your app.

 - Click Add translated listing.

-You can use this form to create and edit the translated listing for your app in the language you chose.
-To change which listing you're editing, select a language from the Listing language drop-down menu.
+You can use this form to edit the translated listing for your app in the language you chose.
+To change which listing you're editing, go back to the App listings page and choose another listing.

-Before you can submit your app listing submission form, you need to make sure there are no issues with any translated listings you've added.
-After that, you can submit all your translated listings by clicking Submit all listings.
+Before you can submit your app for review, you need to make sure there are no issues with any translated listings you've added.
+When there are no issues, you can submit all your translated listings by clicking Submit app.

 Delete a translated listing

 - Click the listing you want to delete.